 This is where many people don’t think the diet would work as it seems unreasonable to diet but still be able to eat what you want.
 The key is that it is for only five days of the week and on those five days you can eat what you want but not as much as you want.

-It is important to stay within your normal daily calorie intake and not to binge heavily or eat more because you want to make the most of the freedom, however most people find that they learn to appreciate their food more by having the going through the fasting days.
+It is important to stay within your normal daily calorie intake and not to binge heavily or eat more because you want to make the most of the freedom, however most people find that they learn to appreciate their food more by having gone through the fasting days.
 As a result, the temptation to binge isn’t the same as it may have been at the start.

 How long should I stick with the diet?

 This is as long as you feel is necessary, I would always recommend a 12-week period and take it from there.
-You may feel happy moving to a 6:1 in the longer term, you may achieve a bit of weight loss and be happy with that and revert back to before or you may well look to continue to the diet going forward.
+You may feel happy moving to a 6:1 in the longer term, you may achieve a bit of weight loss and be happy with that and revert back to before or you may well look to continue the diet going forward.

 Should I exercise on fasting days?